 During Phase II of culinary school, we occasionally had guests instructors.
 Without a doubt, the most memorable teacher for me was Shirley O. Corriher.
-When Chef Patrice told us she’d be speaking, I didn’t immediately recognize her name.
-However, the moment she walked into our classroom, I was filled with star struck recognition.
+Shirley is a food scientist who was often featured on early seasons of Alton Brown’s Good Eats.
+Hardly a major celebrity, but I was smitten.

-When she began talking about umami, it was hard not to notice Chef Patrice smirking in the back of the classroom.
+When she began talking about umami, it was hard not to notice our chef instructor smirking in the back of the classroom.
 Not one to stray from classic French technique, Chef had made it abundantly clear that he believed umami was a joke, and our guest instructor was contradicting him.

-- 4 ounces (8 tablespoons) unsalted butter
+- 4 ounces unsalted butter, divided

-- ¾ cup celery (approximately 3 ribs), finely chopped
+- 3/4 cup celery (about 3 ribs), finely chopped

 - 2 cloves garlic, minced

-- ½ cup all-purpose flour
+- 1/2 cup all-purpose flour

-- ¼ teaspoon sweet paprika
+- 1/4 teaspoon sweet paprika

-- ¼ cup heavy cream
+- 1/4 cup heavy cream

-- optional: ½ teaspoon good quality white truffle oil
+- optional: 1/2 teaspoon good quality white truffle oil

 - leaves from 3 springs of thyme

-- ¼ cup packed flat leaf parsley, finely chopped
+- 1/4 cup packed flat leaf parsley, finely chopped

-- 1½ teaspoons kosher salt
+- 1 1/2 teaspoons kosher salt

-- ½ teaspoon ground black pepper
+- 1/2 teaspoon ground black pepper

-- 1 sheet puff pastry
+- 1 sheet frozen puff pastry, thawed

-- 1 egg, lightly beaten
+- 1 large egg, lightly beaten

-- On a lightly floured surface, roll the puff pastry thin and cut 4 rounds approximately ½ - 1 inch larger than the width of the ramekins.
-Brush egg wash on the rim of each ramekin and ½ inch down the sides.
+- On a lightly floured surface, roll the puff pastry thin and cut 4 rounds approximately 1/2 - 1 inch larger than the width of the ramekins.
+Brush egg wash on the rim of each ramekin and 1/2 inch down the sides.
 Top with the puff pastry, folding the excess over and gently pressing it against the ramekins (a fork can also be lightly pressed against the puff to help seal it to the dish).
 Brush the top of the dough with egg wash and use a small knife to poke 3 small holes in the top of each pot pie.

 - Bake for 20-25 minutes, or until the tops are golden brown.
 Allow to cool briefly before serving.